sarthakk24/orbit/README.md

 ## Introduction

 Orbit Problems is a web application built using Node.js, TypeScript, and Express framework.
-It provides a platform for hosting and solving coding problems related to orbital mechanics.
+It provides a platform for hosting and solving coding problems related.
 The application allows users to register, login, solve coding problems, and track their progress.

 ## Submission Files